History of Ilizarov Surgery in Malaysia

 Ilizarov surgery was introduced in Malaysia in the early 90s and was done sparingly in a few hospitals.

-In 1995, Ilizarov surgery was started as a discipline in University Hospital (University Malaya) under Prof. Saw Aik and in Hospital Seremban by Dr. Thirumal.
+In 1995, Ilizarov surgery was started as a discipline in UH under Prof. Saw Aik and in Hospital Seremban by Dr. Thirumal.
 Gradually from mere bone loss it was being done for deformity correction, joint contracture and fracture fixation.
 Currently, it is being done for a whole range of indications.
-To popularise the field further, basic Ilizarov course was run yearly from 1998 to 2005 in University Malaya Medical Center (UMMC) and the deformity course was run yearly in UMMC from 2006.
+To popularise the field further, basic Ilizarov course was run yearly from 1998 to 2005 in UH and the deformity course was run yearly in UH from 2006.
 The national Ilizarov course was run yearly from 2006 to 2012 in Hospital Klang.
-Ilizarov courses were also held in various towns in Malaysia: Kuching, Johor Bahru, Melaka, Bintulu, Sg Petani, Kuala Terengganu, Seremban and Kuantan.
+Ilizarov courses were also held in various towns in Malaysia: Kuching, Johor Bahru, Mekala, Bintulu, Sg Petani, Kuala Terengganu, Seremban and Kuantan.
 The main coordinators for these courses have been Prof Saw Aik, Dr Thirumal and Dr Basir.
+Prof Saw Aik played an important role and shouldered the role of a leader until 2010 representing Malaysia in the international ASAMI meetings.
+He then passed on this responsibility to Dr Thirumal.

 The first official ASAMI Malaysia Congress was held in 2013 and the second in 2015 in Klang, Malaysia.
 Since then the ASAMI meeting has been alternating with the National Ilizarov Course.
 The last Ilizarov course was held in Miri, April 2016.
-To further popularise this field and to increase the number of surgeons in this field, fellowship trainings was started in UMMC and in 2006 it was started in the Ministry of Health.
+To further popularise this field and to increase the number of surgeons in this field, fellowship trainings was started in UH and in 2006 it was started in the Ministry of Health.
 Since then, 7 surgeons have graduated with sub-speciality in Ilizarov from the Ministry of Health.

 We officially became members of the international ASAMI in 2013.
 To-date we have 20 surgeons.